dhanson358/Development-Operations/AWSChef/README.md

 Bootstrap process (AutoScaling)
 -------------------------------

-1) Use the same data.gz you would for a single serer.
+1) Use the same data.gz you would for a single server.

 2) Create a scaling config and launch one instance: